Mehregan: Basis for the date

 As noted above, Mehrgān is a name-day feast.
 These name-day feasts are festivals celebrated on the day of the year when the day-name and month-name dedicated to a particular angel or virtue intersect.
-Indeed, Zoroastrian Persians before Islam had 30-days months, which means that each day in a month had a different name, with 12 of the days also being names of the 12 months.
+Ancient Persia had 30-days months, which means that each day in a month had a different name, with 12 of the days also being names of the 12 months.
 The day whose name corresponded to the name of the month was celebrated.
-It was a celebration of life, seasons changing, God, and joy.
-In Zoroastrianism, happiness is very important and is considered as a holy virtue that must be attracted.
-Thus, this religion has always had many feasts and celebrations.

-What that day corresponds to in another calendar is subject to which variant of the Zoroastrian calendar is followed:

-The Fasili and Bastani variants of the religious calendar adhere to Gregorian intercalation (leap-day) rules, and therefore Mehregān is celebrated on a day that is fixed in relation to the Gregorian calendar.
-Mehrgān is then always on October 8.

-The Shahanshahi and Kadmi variants of the religious calendar do not intercalate at all, with the result that over the last 14 centuries, Mehrgān has fallen behind and is now either 7th (Shahenshahi) or 8th (Kadmi) months before the same date in the Fasili and Bastani variants.

-The Bastani calendar is used primarily in Greater Iran and by Persians of the diaspora, while Zoroastrians of India (subject to calendrical faction) use one of the other three variants.